-• 5131 - STUDENT TRANSFERS AND CONTROLLED OPEN ENROLLMENT
+• 5131 - SCHOOL CHOICE AND CONTROLLED OPEN ENROLLMENT

-- This policy governs all regular school transfers from one (1) school to another, except for transfers to Magnet programs/schools that are subject to specific admissions requirements and governed by School Board Policy 2370, Magnet Programs/Schools. - Controlled Open Enrollment allows the School District to make K-12 school assignments using parents indicated preferential educational choice in-county and out-of-county.
+- This policy governs all District school choice placements, except for -placements in Magnet programs/schools that are subject to specific admissions requirements and governed by School Board Policy 2370, Magnet Choice Schools/Programs. - Controlled Open Enrollment allows the School District to make K-12 school assignments using parent's indicated preferential educational choice as a significant factor.
 This section of the policy does not apply to charter schools.
-Charter schools must adopt their own controlled open enrollment plan. - Controlled Open Enrollment is active during a specific window period between end of year and the subsequent school year.
-Controlled open enrollment transfers are subject to approval by the Region Superintendent.
+Charter schools must adopt their own controlled open enrollment policies and plans.